Advancing UN Sustainable Development Goals (SDGs)

 Proposals should include the following elements:

-Global Affairs encourages applications for proposals that:
+We encourage applications for proposals that:

 - Engage diverse stakeholders (projects leads and audiences) to tackle a particular challenge either internationally and/or locally;

 - Integrate clearly concepts of diversity, equity and inclusion, as well as environmental and social sustainability, in the topics examined;